 - Cost Share: $0

-- Project Summary: The Interstate Renewable Energy Council and the Solar Electric Power Association, operating as the National Network Administrator (NNA), will facilitate efforts to build a national framework for power systems training and curriculum that will accelerate the growth of power systems programs and human capacity.
+- Project Summary: The Interstate Renewable Energy Council and the Solar Electric Power Association, operating as the National Network Administrator (NNA), facilitated efforts to build a national framework for power systems training and curriculum that accelerated the growth of power systems programs and human capacity.